Carbon-Fusion/build_fwul/.github/issue_template.md

 ### Architecture

-(note: delete all NOT matching lines)
+This issue is related to (delete NOT matching lines):

 - i686 (32bit)
 - x86_64 (64bit)
-- not related to any arch

 ### Description

-(describe your bug report, feature request and be as detailed as possible.
-Logfiles and bigger pastes better goes to an external pastebin service like for example: http://paste.omnirom.org)
+(describe your bug report / feature request as detailed as possible.
+Use gists.github.com to provide logfiles and such!)

 ### Screenshot(s) / Photo(s)

-(note: a great help is to attach a screenshot/photo of the issue/error)
+(note: a great help is to attach a screenshot/photo of the issue/error!)

 ### Links

-(note: any links like XDA posts or new tools to be added goes here)
+(note: any links like XDA posts or new tools to be added go here)

+Examples:

+- External report: ...
+- Possible solution: ...
+- Download: ...